enomsg/vim-haskellConcealPlus/README.md

 ### Available Options

     'q' option to disable concealing of scientific constants (e.g. π).
-    '𝐒' option to disable String type to 𝐒 concealing '𝐓' option to disable Text type to 𝐓 concealing '𝐄' option to disable Either/Right/Left to 𝐄/𝑅/𝐿 concealing
+    '℘' option to disable concealing of powerset function '𝐒' option to disable String type to 𝐒 concealing '𝐓' option to disable Text type to 𝐓 concealing '𝐄' option to disable Either/Right/Left to 𝐄/𝑅/𝐿 concealing